 - 1. Login to www.youthleadership.net and click the E-Congress link from the Teacher Dashboard. - 2.
 Click the National E-Congress tab. - 3.
 Click the Manage Classrooms link from the yellow E-Congress box. - 4.
 Select the class to which you would like to add students. - 5.
-Select the Blue Create New Student option at the bottom of the page. - 6.
+Select the blue Create New Student option at the bottom of the page. - 6.
 Add the student information and click "save." - 7.
 Repeat the process for all students within the class.
-Keep a list of your students' usernames and passwords. - NOTE: If want your students to work in groups and know the groupings before you register the students, you can save you yourself some time by entering the first group then select the second option when creating a bill for the group.
+Keep a list of your students' usernames and passwords.

+NOTE: If want your students to work in groups and you know the groupings before you register the students, you can save yourself some time by entering the first group then select the second option when creating a bill number for the group.
 Repeat for subsequent groups.
-(See "Assigning Students to a Bill on page 8 for more information.) - 8.
-Repeat the process for all classes participating in the 2014 E-Congress. - 9.
-We suggest that you add two space holder students and bills for each of your classes in case you have to add or move students after the deadline on January 23.
-No students or bills can be added after that date.
+(See "Assigning Students to a Bill on page 9 for more information.)

+8. Repeat the process for all classes participating in the 2023 E-Congress.